stefanpenner/ember-app-kit/guides/naming-conventions.md

 {% endhighlight %}

 > Please note that we did not namespace UserView.
 The resolver takes care of this for you.
 For more information about the default Ember resolver, check out the source [here](https://github.com/emberjs/ember.js/blob/master/packages/ember-application/lib/system/resolver.js).

-### Filenames

-It is important to keep in mind that the Resolver uses filenames to create the associations correctly.
-This helps you by not having to namespace everything yourself.
-But there a couple of things you should know.

-#### All filenames should be lowercased

-{% highlight sh %}
-// models/user.js
-export default Ember.Model.extend();
-{% endhighlight %}

-#### Dasherized file and folder names are recommended

-You may want to name your files according to their function, this is easily accomplished:

-{% highlight sh %}
-// models/user-model.js
-export default Ember.Model.extend();
-{% endhighlight %}

-#### Nested directories

-If you prefer to nest your files to better manage your application, you can easily do so.

-{% highlight sh %}
-// controller/posts/new.js -> controller:posts/new
-export default Ember.Controller.extend();
-{% endhighlight %}

-You cannot use paths containing slashes in your templates because Handlebars will translate them back to dots.
-Simply create an alias like this:

-{% highlight sh %}
-// controller/posts.js
-export default Ember.Controller.extend({
-    needs: ['posts/details'],
-    postsDetails: Ember.computed.alias('controllers.posts/details')
-});
-{% raw %}
-// templates/posts.hbs
-// because {{controllers.posts/details.count}} does not work
-{{postsDetails.count}}
-{% endraw %}
-{% endhighlight %}

-If your filename has an underscore in it, we can reference it using the following technique:

-{% highlight sh %}
-// controller/posts/comment-thread.js -> controller:posts/comment-thread
-epxport default Ember.Controller.extend();
-{% endhighlight %}

-### Overview
-- Dashes
-  - file names
-  - folder names
-  - html tags/ember components
-  - CSS classes
-  - URLs
-- camelCase
-  - JavaScript
-  - JSON